Implicit Bonded Discrete Element Method with Manifold Optimization: Abstract

 \section{Abstract}

-This paper proposes a novel approach that combines variational integration with the bonded discrete element method (BDEM) to achieve faster and more accurate fracture simulations.
-The approach leverages the efficiency of implicit integration and the accuracy of BDEM in modeling fracture phenomena.
-We introduce a variational integrator and a manifold optimization approach utilizing a nullspace operator to speed up the solving of quaternion-constrained systems.
-Additionally, the paper presents an element packing and surface reconstruction method specifically designed for bonded discrete element methods.
-Results from the experiments prove that the proposed method offers 2.8 to 12 times faster state-of-the-art methods.
+This paper proposes a novel simulation approach that combines implicit integration with the Bonded Discrete Element Method (BDEM) to achieve faster, more stable and more accurate fracture simulation.
+The new method leverages the efficiency of implicit schemes in dynamic simulation and the versatility of BDEM in fracture modelling.
+Specifically, an optimization-based integrator for BDEM is introduced and combined with a manifold optimization approach to accelerate the solution process of the quaternion-constrained system.
+Our comparative experiments indicate that our method offers better scale consistency and more realistic collision effects than FEM and MPM fragmentation approaches.
+Additionally, our method achieves a computational speedup of $2.1 \sim 9.8$ times over explicit BDEM methods.

 \ccsdesc[500]{Computing methodologies~Physical simulation}